quasarstream/PHP-FFmpeg-video-streaming/README.md

 To see more examples, visit the **[PHP-FFMpeg Documentation](https://github.com/PHP-FFMpeg/PHP-FFMpeg)**  page.

 ## Asynchronous Task Execution
-Packaging process might take a while and it is recommended to run it in the background(or in a cloud e.g. AWS).
+The packaging process might take a while and it is recommended to run it in the background(or in a cloud e.g. AWS).
 There are some libraries that you can use for this use case.
 - **[Symphony(The Console Component)](https://github.com/symfony/console):** You can use this library to create command-line commands.
 Your console commands can be used for any recurring task, such as cronjobs, imports, or other batch jobs.
 [Learn more](https://symfony.com/doc/current/components/console.html#learn-more)

 - **[Laravel(Queues)](https://github.com/illuminate/queue):** If you are using Laravel for development, Laravel Queues is a wonderful tool for this use case.
 It allows you to create a job and dispatch it.
 [Learn more](https://laravel.com/docs/7.x/queues)

-**NOTE:** You can also create a script to create packaged video files and create your own crontab file to run the script.
+**NOTE:** You can also create a script and run it in your cronjob.

 ## Several Open Source Players
 You can use these libraries to play your streams.